NullVoxPopuli/form-data-utils/README.md

 (or else the `<form>` element doesn't know what inputs are relevant)

 This will provide values for all types of controls/fields,
-- input: text, checkbox (and checkbox arrays), radio, etc
+- input: text, checkbox (and checkbox arrays), radio, file, range, etc
 - select
   - behavior is fixed from browser default behavior, where only the most recently selected value comes through in